-Each part of this example attempts to run a parameterized insert statement 1000 times (to generate sufficient load to be interested on a test data set).
-When executing stored procedures, the query processor examines the parameter value passed to the procedure during its first compilation (known as parameter "sniffing").
-The resulting plan is cached and used for later invocations, even if the parameter value is different.
-As a result, the optimal plan may not be used in all cases.
-Sometimes customers need to guide the optimizer to pick a plan that is better for the average case rather than the specific case when the query was first compiled.
-In this example, the initial plan generates a "scan" plan that reads all rows to find each value that matches the parameter.
+Each part of this example attempts to run a parameterized insert statement 1,000 times (to generate a sufficient load to use as a test data set).
+When it executes stored procedures, the query processor examines the parameter value that is passed to the procedure during its first compilation (parameter "sniffing").
+The processor caches the resulting plan and uses it for later invocations, even if the parameter value is different.
+The optimal plan might not be used in all cases.
+Sometimes you need to guide the optimizer to pick a plan that is better for the average case rather than the specific case from when the query was first compiled.
+In this example, the initial plan generates a "scan" plan that reads all rows to find each value that matches the parameter:

-Because we executed the procedure with the value 1, the resulting plan was optimal for 1 but suboptimal for all other values in the table.
-The resulting behavior is likely not the desired behavior if you pick each plan randomly, as the plan performs more slowly and take more resources to execute.
+Because we executed the procedure by using the value 1, the resulting plan was optimal for the value 1 but was suboptimal for all other values in the table.
+The result likely isn't what you would want if you were to pick each plan randomly, because the plan performs more slowly and uses more resources.

-Running the test with "SET STATISTICS IO ON" shows the logical scan work done in this example under the covers – you can see that there are 1148 reads done by the plan (which is inefficient if the average case is to return just one row).
+ON, the logical scan work in this example is done behind the scenes.
+You can see that there are 1,148 reads done by the plan (which is inefficient, if the average case is to return just one row):

 The second part of the example uses a query hint to tell the optimizer to use a specific value during the compilation process.
-In this case, it forces the query processor to ignore the value passed as the parameter and instead to assume an "UNKNOWN”, meaning a value that has the average frequency in the table (ignoring skew).
-The resulting plan is a seek based plan that is faster and uses fewer resources, on average, than the plan from part 1 of this example.
+In this case, it forces the query processor to ignore the value that is passed as the parameter, and instead to assume

-The impact can be seen by examining the sys.resource_stats table (there is a delay from the time that you execute the test to the time where the data is populated into the table).
-For this example, part 1 executed during the 22:25:00 time window and part 2 was executed 22:35:00.
-Notice that the earlier time window used more resources in that time window than the later one (due to plan efficiency improvements).
+You can see the effect in the sys.resource_stats table (there is a delay from the time that you execute the test and when the data populates the table).
+For this example, part 1 executed during the 22:25:00 time window, and part 2 executed at 22:35:00.
+Note that the earlier time window used more resources in that time window than the later one (because of plan efficiency improvements).

 SELECT TOP 1000 * FROM sys.resource_stats WHERE database_name = 'resource1' ORDER BY start_time DESC

-While the example used here is purposefully small, the impact of suboptimal parameters can be substantial, especially on larger databases.
-The difference, in extreme cases, can be between seconds and hours for the fast and slow cases.
+Although the volume in this example is intentionally small, the effect of suboptimal parameters can be substantial, especially on larger databases.
+The difference, in extreme cases, can be between seconds for fast cases and hours for slow cases.

-You can examine sys.resource_stats to determine whether the resource for a given test uses more or less resources than another test.
-When comparing data, separate tests by enough time that they are not grouped in the same 5-minute time window in the sys.resource_stats view.
-The goal of the exercise is to minimize total resources used, not to minimize the peak resources.
+You can examine sys.resource_stats to determine whether the resource for a test uses more or fewer resources than another test.
+When you compare data, separate the timing of tests so that they are not in the same 5-minute window in the sys.resource_stats view.
+The goal of the exercise is to minimize the total amount of resources used, and not to minimize the peak resources.
 Generally, optimizing a piece of code for latency also reduces resource consumption.
-Make sure that the changes considered in any application are needed and do not negatively impact the customer experience for anyone using an application when using query hints.
+Make sure that the changes you make to an application are necessary, and that the changes don't negatively affect the customer experience for someone who might be using query hints in the application.

-If a workload contains a set of repeating queries, it often makes sense to capture and validate the optimality of those plan choices since it will drive the minimum resource size unit required to host the database.
-Once validated, occasional re-examination of those plans can make sure that they have not degraded.
-For more information about query hints, see Query Hints (Transact-SQL).
+If a workload has a set of repeating queries, often it makes sense to capture and validate the optimality of your plan choices because it drives the minimum resource size unit required to host the database.
+After you validate it, occasionally reexamine the plans to help you make sure that they have not degraded.
+You can learn more about query hints (Transact-SQL).

 SQL Database now provides a library to assist with sharding.
 For more information, see Elastic Database client library overview.

-For example, if a database contains customer, order, and order details (as seen in the traditional example Northwind database shipped in SQL Server), then this data could be split into multiple databases by grouping a customer with the related order and order detail information and guaranteeing it stays within a single database.
+For example, if a database has customer name, order, and order details (like the traditional example Northwind database that ships with SQL Server), you could split this data into multiple databases by grouping a customer with the related order and order detail information.
+You can guarantee that the customer's data stays in a single database.
 The application would split different customers across databases, effectively spreading the load across multiple databases.
-Sharding allows customers not only to avoid the maximum database size limit, but it also allows Azure SQL Database to process workloads that are significantly larger than the limits of the different performance levels so long as each individual database fits into its DTU.
+With sharding, customers not only can avoid the maximum database size limit, but Azure SQL Database also can process workloads that are significantly larger than the limits of the different performance levels, as long as each individual database fits into its DTU.

-While database sharding does not reduce the aggregate resource capacity for a solution, this technique is highly effective to support very large solutions spread over multiple databases and allows for each database to run in a different performance level to support very large "effective" databases with high resource requirements.
+Although database sharding doesn't reduce the aggregate resource capacity for a solution, it's highly effective at supporting very large solutions that are spread over multiple databases.
+Each database can run at a different performance level to support very large, "effective" databases with high resource requirements.

-SQL Server users often combine many functions within a single database.
-For example, if an application contains logic to manage inventory for a store, that database might contain logic associated with inventory, tracking purchase orders, stored procedures and indexed/materialized views that managed end-of-month reporting, and other functions.
-This technique gives the benefit of being able to easily administer the database for operations such as BACKUP, but it also requires that you size the hardware to handle the peak load across all functions of an application.
+SQL Server users often combine many functions in a single database.
+For example, if an application has logic to manage inventory for a store, that database might have logic associated with inventory, tracking purchase orders, stored procedures, and indexed or materialized views that manage end-of-month reporting.
+This technique makes it easier to administer the database for operations like backup, but it also requires you to size the hardware to handle the peak load across all functions of an application.

-Within a scale-out architecture used within Azure SQL Database, it is beneficial to split different functions of an application out into different databases.
-This technique allows each of them to scale independently.
-As an application becomes busier (and gets more load on the database), the administrator can choose performance levels independently for each function within an application.
-In the limit, this architecture allows an application to become larger than a single commodity machine can handle by spreading the load across multiple machines.
+If you use a scale-out architecture in Azure SQL Database, it's a good idea to split different functions of an application into different databases.
+By using this technique, each application scales independently.
+As an application becomes busier (and the load on the database increases), the administrator can choose independent performance levels for each function in the application.
+At the limit, with this architecture, an application can be larger than a single commodity machine can handle because the load is spread across multiple machines.

-For applications that access data in the fashion of high, frequent ad-hoc querying, a substantial chunk of response time is spent on network communication between the application tier and the Azure SQL Database tier.
-Even when both the application and Azure SQL Database reside in the same data center, the network latency between the two could be magnified by a high number of data access operations.
-To reduce the network round trips for these data access operations, the application developer should consider options of batching up the ad-hoc queries or compiling them into stored procedures.
-Batching up the ad-hoc queries can send multiple queries as one large batch in a single trip to Azure SQL Database.
-Compiling ad-hoc queries in a stored procedure could achieve the same result as batching.
-Using a stored procedure also gives you the benefit of increasing the chances of caching the query plans in Azure SQL Database for subsequent executions of the same stored procedure.
+For applications that access data by using high-volume, frequent, ad hoc querying, a substantial amount of response time is spent on network communication between the application tier and the Azure SQL Database tier.
+Even when both the application and Azure SQL Database are in the same data center, the network latency between the two might be magnified by a large number of data access operations.
+To reduce the network round trips for the data access operations, consider using the option to either batch the ad hoc queries, or to compile them as stored procedures.
+If you batch the ad hoc queries, you can send multiple queries as one large batch in a single trip to Azure SQL Database.
+If you compile ad hoc queries in a stored procedure, you could achieve the same result as if you batch them.
+Using a stored procedure also gives you the benefit of increasing the chances of caching the query plans in Azure SQL Database so you can use the stored procedure again.

 Some applications are write-intensive.
-Sometimes, it is possible to reduce the total IO load on a database by considering how to batch writes together.
-This is often as simple as using explicit transactions instead of auto-commit transactions within stored procedures and ad hoc batches.
-An evaluation of different techniques that can be used can be found at Batching Techniques for SQL Database Applications in Azure.
-Experiment with your own workload to find the right model for batching, taking care to understand that a given model might have slightly different transactional consistency guarantees.
-Finding the right workload that minimizes resource use requires finding the right combination of consistency and performance tradeoffs.
+Sometimes you can reduce the total I/O load on a database by considering how to batch writes together.
+Often, this is as simple as using explicit transactions instead of auto-commit transactions in stored procedures and ad hoc batches.
+For an evaluation of different techniques you can use, see Batching techniques for SQL Database applications in Azure.
+Experiment with your own workload to find the right model for batching.
+Be sure to understand that a model might have slightly different transactional consistency guarantees.
+Finding the right workload that minimizes resource use requires finding the right combination of consistency and performance trade-offs.

-Some database applications contain read-heavy workloads.
-It is possible to utilize caching layers to reduce the load on the database and to potentially reduce the performance level required to support a database using Azure SQL Database.
-Azure Redis Cache enables a customer with a read-heavy workload to read the data once (or perhaps once per application-tier machine, depending on how it is configured) and store that data outside of Azure SQL Database.
-This provides an ability to reduce database load (CPU and Read IO), but there is an impact on transactional consistency since the data being read from the cache may be out of date with the data in the database.
-While there are many applications where an amount of inconsistency is acceptable, this is not true for all workloads.
-You should fully understand any application requirements before employing an application-tier caching strategy.
+Some database applications have read-heavy workloads.
+Caching layers might reduce the load on the database and might potentially reduce the performance level required to support a database by using Azure SQL Database.
+With Azure Redis Cache, if you have a read-heavy workload, you can read the data once (or perhaps once per application-tier machine, depending on how it is configured), and then store that data outside your SQL database.
+This is a way to reduce database load (CPU and read I/O), but there is an effect on transactional consistency because the data being read from the cache might be out of sync with the data in the database.
+Although in many applications some level of inconsistency is acceptable, that's not true for all workloads.
+You should fully understand any application requirements before you implement an application-tier caching strategy.